rishabh-bhatia/Duress-Stepss/README.md

 -   **Unit Tests (JVM)**: Located in `app/src/test`, these validate the logic of individual classes (ViewModel, Use Cases) in isolation.
 -   **Integration Tests (Android)**: Located in `app/src/androidTest`, these verify the interaction between components, specifically testing the Room `StepCountDao` to ensure database operations are flawless.
 -   **UI Tests (Android)**: Also in `app/src/androidTest`, these confirm that the UI correctly reflects the state from the ViewModel and that user interactions work as expected.
-We use `testTag`s to identify UI components, which is a best practice for creating robust and maintainable UI tests.
+We use `testTag`s to identify UI components.

 ## Setup and Running the App